dwillis/campaign_finance_api_docs/source/index.md

 }
 ```

-This endpoint retrieves the most recent independent expenditures.
+This endpoint retrieves the 20 most recent independent expenditures and optionally can be offset by multiples of 20.

 ### HTTP Request